-The Singapore Representative of the Janus Henderson Horizon Funds plc is Janus Henderson Investors (Singapore) Limited and is distributed by authorised distributors.
-The Prospectus and Product Highlights Sheet of the Fund is available and may be obtained from the Singapore Representative's office and the authorised distributors' offices.
-Investors should read the prospectus and Product Highlights Sheet before deciding whether to invest in the units of the Fund.
 Janus Henderson Horizon Fund is an open ended investment company incorporated in Luxembourg as a société d'investissement à capital variable ("SICAV") on 30 May 1985.
 Investors are warned that they should only make their investments based on the most recent Prospectus which contains information about fees, expenses and risks, which is available from all distributors and paying agents, it should be read carefully.
 An investment in the fund may not be suitable for all investors and is not available to all investors in all jurisdictions; it is not available to US persons.
 The rate of return may vary and the principal value of an investment will fluctuate due to market and foreign exchange movements.
 Shares, if redeemed, may be worth more or less than their original cost.
+Portfolio characteristics are for illustration and subject to change.
+Investors are advised to consult your intermediary who will give you advice on the product suitability and help you determine how your investment would be consistent with your own investment objectives.
+The investment decisions are yours and an investment in the Fund may not be suitable for everyone.
+If in doubt, please contact your intermediary for clarification.